Omycron83/Notes/Current Life.md

 - Meal Prep/Prepare 3 high protein meals/day
 - Become a better person in terms of at-home stuff
 - Stop to overplan, underdo
+- Try to get out of the house for three occasions
+	- Hobby/Friends/Socializing
+	- Workout
+	- Studying

 Habits to gain:
 - Read 20 pages of non-fiction a day